gml16/rl-medical/README.md

 ### Train

-Example to train 5 C-MARL agents
+Example to train 5 C-MARL agents (named CommNet in the code)
 ```
 python DQN.py --task train --files data/filenames/image_files.txt data/filenames/landmark_files.txt --model_name CommNet --file_type brain --landmarks 13 14 0 1 2 --multiscale --viz 0 --train_freq 50 --write
 ```

+The command above is the one used to train the models presented in the paper.
+The default value for the replay buffer size is very large.
+Consider using the `--memory_size` and `--init_memory_size` flags to reduce the memory used.
 With the `--write` flag, training will produce logs and a Tensorboard in the `--logDir` directory (`runs` by default).

-Note: the landmarks flag specifies the number of agents and their target landmarks.
-For example, `--landmarks 0 1 1` means there are 3 agents, one agent looks for landmark 0 while two agents look for the same landmark number 1.
+The `--landmarks` flag specifies the number of agents and their target landmarks.
+For example, `--landmarks 0 1 1` means there are 3 agents.
+One agent looks for landmark 0 while two agents look for the same landmark number 1.
+All 3 agents communicate with each other.

 ### Evaluate